 2b.
 Mohawk Lakes – Between the Lakes

-This is also a high-elevation area, the upper lake 12,100 feet.
+This is also a high-elevation area, with the upper lake coming in at around 12,100 feet.
 In most years the hike clears of snow in July.

 3. Blue Lakes – Monte Cristo Gulch

-From Blue Lakes Road (CR850) you can continue straight instead of turning right into McCullough Gulch, and access Monte Cristo Creek.
+From Blue Lakes Road (CR850), continue straight instead of turning right into McCullough Gulch, and access Monte Cristo Creek.
 Upper Blue Lake is a reservoir water source for Aurora and Colorado Springs, and the gulch is spectacular.
 There’s more hiking above the upper lake too.

 Keep your eye out for a small waterfall visible from the road as you drive up through Monte Cristo Gulch.
-You can explore the Granite cliffs and wildflower meadows between the lakes after parking in the lot below the upper dam.
+You can explore the Granite cliffs and take in the wildflower meadows between the lakes after parking in the lot below the dam.

 Anytime you are out enjoying nature, it’s important to abide by Leave No Trace principles.
 Remember pack it in, pack it out always— this includes all trash, waste, gear etc. If you see trash along the trail, pick it up!
 It is best to leave the trail and the wilderness even more beautiful than when you arrived whenever possible.
 Stay on the trail and avoid the side trails or any shortcuts to preserve the natural environment as much as possible while avoiding erosion.
 You can help us preserve and protect what we love by following Leave No Trace practices during your visit.
 Learn more by taking the Tree-Hugger Challenge.

 Basic Trail Etiquette